Following the evaluation of different implementation

 Note that at the end of every window (periodic/aperiodic window of a

-macrocycle) CPU0 is polling the Shared memory to check for a "RESET/
+macrocycle) CPU0 is also polling RD HMQ0 to check for a "RESET/

 CPU0 state machine*

-CPU1* is polling the host to retrieve new payload bytes for
+CPU1* is mainly polling the host to retrieve new payload bytes for

 into the Shared Memory for CPU0 to retrieve them and provide them to the